brmccrary/nuvo_simple/README.md

 Paging service turns on the last played zone for a small amount of time.
 The Nuvo does not allow source changes when powered down, and even when powering on, will not accept a source change for a very short amount of time.
 Therefore, if the last zone playing was zone 1, for example, and your paging zone is 6, zone 1 will play for a fraction of a second when the Paging on service is called until the Nuvo can be switched to the paging zone.
 I don't see a way around this.

 Keypad lock does not know if the keypad is locked upon startup as there is no way to query the current status from the Nuvo.

-Only support for Essentia D and Simplese (untested) is provided currently.
-I think this could be adapted to easily support the other simplier Nuvo amps however.

 The Simplese is untested but I expect it to work except the bass and treble controls may not.
 There is conflicting information in every protocol guide I've seen so someone that owns one will need to send a debug log if it does not work.